wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-component-versioning.md

 - **Apache Phoenix** - Apache Phoenix is a Structured Query Language (SQL) query layer over HBase.
 It supports a limited subset of the SQL query language specification, including support of secondary indexes.
 It is delivered as a client-embedded Java Database Connectivity (JDBC) driver that targets low-latency queries over HBase data.
 Apache Phoenix takes your SQL query, compiles it into a series of HBase scans and coprocessors calls, and produces regular JDBC result sets.
 Apache Phoenix is a relational database layer over HBase.
 It is delivered as a client-embedded JDBC driver that targets low-latency queries over HBase data.
 Apache Phoenix takes your SQL query, compiles it into a series of HBase scans, and orchestrates the running of those scans to produce regular JDBC result sets.

-- **Cluster Dashboard** - A new web site that is deployed to your HDInsight cluster.
+- **Cluster Dashboard** - A new web application that is deployed to your HDInsight cluster.
 Use it to run Hive queries, check job logs, and browse Azure Blob storage.
-The URL used to access the web site is <*ClusterName*>.azurehdinsight.cn.
+The URL used to access the web application is <*ClusterName*>.azurehdinsight.cn.

 - **Microsoft Avro Library** - This library implements the Apache Avro data serialization system for the Microsoft .NET environment.
 Apache Avro provides a compact binary data interchange format for serialization.
 It uses JavaScript Object Notation (JSON) to define a language-agnostic schema that underwrites language interoperability.
 Data serialized in one language can be read in another.
 Currently C, C++, C#, Java, PHP, Python, and Ruby are supported.
 The Apache Avro serialization format is widely used in Azure HDInsight to represent complex data structures within a Hadoop MapReduce job.